UCMJ Article 86

-Absence Without Leave
+UCMJ Article 86: Absence Without Leave

 Absence Without Leave (AWOL) in the military is addressed under Article 86 of the UCMJ.
-The scope of Article 86 covers any case not addressed in another Article in which a service member is, through the service member’s own fault, not at the place where the member is required to be at a prescribed time.
-An offense under this Article is different from Desertion (Article 85) or Missing Movement (Article 87).
+The scope of Article 86 covers any case not discussed in another Article in which a service member is, through the service member’s fault, not at the place where the member is required to be at a prescribed time.
+An offense under this Article differs from Desertion (Article 85) or Missing Movement (Article 87).
 Under Article 86, the service member need not be absent from military jurisdiction and control to be charged under this Article.
-For example, a service member may be charged under this Article if they choose to remain in their quarters without permission on a military post when their assigned unit is in the field conducting training on that same post.
+For example, a service member may be charged under this Article if they remain in their quarters without permission on a military post when their assigned unit is in the field conducting training on that same post.
 To convict a service member under this Article, the Government must prove, only through circumstantial evidence, that the service member had actual knowledge of their appointed time and place of duty.

 2. Unauthorized absence for more than 30 days duration.

-Maximum Possible Punishments for violations of Article 86
+Maximum Possible Punishments for Violations of Article 86

 Understanding Article 86 (Absence Without Leave) of the UCMJ

 The crime of being absent without leave under the UCMJ consists of three elements.
-All three of these elements, and in some cases their sub-elements, must be proven by the Government beyond a reasonable doubt in order to charge a service member under this Article and include:
+All three of these elements, and in some cases their sub-elements, must be proven by the Government beyond a reasonable doubt to charge a service member under this Article and include:

 1. That the accused failed, without authority, to go to his appointed place of duty at the time prescribed;